Bartvds/demo-travis-gh-pages/README.md

 -	Tim Schau (@tschaub)- for creating grunt-gh-pages
 -	gruntjs - powerful tasks runner with near limitless choice of plugins
 -	github - changing the game with free version control and capable project tools
--	travis - being a classy gent and introducing many people to continuous integration
+-	travis - being a classy gent and introducing many people to continuous deployment
 -	you - for being awesome